huyz/chromium-search-sync/README.md

 5. **Activate new search engines:**
    After synchronization, you need to visit `brave://settings/search` in each profile to activate the newly added search engines.
 They will appear in the "Other search engines" section and can be activated by clicking on them.

+## Important Notes

+### Database Locking

+- **Always close Brave completely** before running this tool
+- The script will check for running Brave processes and refuse to run if any are detected
+- Database files are locked while Brave is running, preventing safe modifications

+### Search Engine Activation

+After running `-cs` (sync), newly added search engines will appear in the "Other search engines" section of each profile's search settings.
+You must visit `brave://settings/search` in each profile to activate them for use in the address bar.

+### Case-Insensitive Matching

+The tool uses case-insensitive keyword matching during synchronization to prevent duplicates.
+For example, `:G` and `:g` are considered the same shortcut.

+### Built-in Search Engine Protection

+The deletion feature (`-d`) includes built-in protections against removing essential search engines that have `prepopulate_id > 0` (like Google, DuckDuckGo, Brave Search).

 ## Design Philosophy